-If you are going before a judge to discuss your disability, you should be prepared to answer questions about your day-to-day functioning.
+Our Social Security disability lawyers can help you prepare to go before a judge to discuss your day-to-day functioning.
 Judges tend to ask claimants who are seeking disability benefits how they typically spend their days, and they take that information and use it to make a determination with respect to whether or not their daily routine is in-line with their claimed symptoms and functional limitations.
 For instance, if a claimant states that he or she has a difficult time standing in place and walking due to considerable pain in the legs and feet, yet that same claimant tells the judge that he or she goes running on a regular basis, the judge is going to have a hard time believing his or her statements about the symptoms experienced and his or her functional restrictions.

 Your Social Security attorney will encourage a claimant to use the judge’s questions as a time to enlighten him or her about your specific ailments and to give a clear picture of your claim as a whole.
 Claimants should be as clear as possible when providing answers to questions, and they should make sure to provide a lot of details.